ncespedesc/workshop_Chile_2024/_events/day_1_tarde.md

 ---
 type: raw_event
-date: 2023-05-29T14:0:0+4:30
+date: 2024-03-25T14:0:0+3:30
-description: 'Essential concepts of disease transmission modeling'
+description: 'Revisiting FMD and response plansg'
 hide_from_announcments: true
 ---
 **Revisiting FMD and response plans:**
-1. Review the importance of response plans in outbreak events.
+Important concepts in disease transmission modeling.
+- Importance of outbreak response planning.
-2. Introduction to disease transmission models.
+- Introduction to disease transmission models.
-3. Application of simulation models in the design and revision of control strategies.
+- How simulation models can aid in the design and updating of control strategies.
-4. Integration of model outputs in an outbreak event.
+- How to integrate model results with real-case scenarios.